coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

       behavior for objects that are proofs of a statement in :g:`Prop`.
 This :term:`flag` controls this behavior.

+   .. table:: Keep Equalities @qualid

+      This :term:`table` specifies a set of inductive types for which proof equalities are always kept by :tacn:`injection`.
+This overrides the :flag:`Keep Proof Equalities` flag for those inductive types.
+      :attr:`Template polymorphic <universes(template)>` inductive types are
+      implicitly added to this table when defined.
+      Use the :cmd:`Add` and :cmd:`Remove` commands to update this set manually.

 .. tacn:: inversion @ident
    :name: inversion